alecazam/kram/README.md

 DDS - works in kram and viewer, no mip compression, only BC and explicit formats, extended for ASTC/ETC kram/kramv only support newer DX10 style DDS format.
 Can view in Preview on macOS too.
   DDSHelper provides load/save.
 Pixel data ordered by chunk instead of by mips.
+No metadata.

 ```